Examination Day Schedule

 Rest Stations and Mid-Session Break

 The OSPE also includes rest stations.
-During rest stations, you may ask exam personnel for water or to use the washroom.
+During rest stations, raise your hand to request permission to use the washroom, accompanied by exam personnel.
+You may have a drink from your water bottle in rest stations and during the Mid-Session Break.
 You may not have snacks during rest stations except for medical reasons and with the approval of the Chief Administrator.

 After you complete your first section of the examination, there is a longer Mid-Session Break during which exam personnel bring you to the second section of the examination that you have not yet completed.
-Exam personnel provide you water and a snack.
-During the Mid-Session Break, washroom use is reserved for SPs and assessors; you may only use the washroom in an emergency.
+During the Mid-Session Break, you eat your snack and have your water.
+Washroom use is reserved for SPs and assessors; you may only use the washroom in an emergency.

 On a washroom break, exam personnel accompany you to the washroom.
-Exam personnel take your Candidate Notebook, pencil and calculator before you enter the washroom.
+Exam personnel take your Candidate Notebook, pencils and calculator before you enter the washroom.
 After using the washroom, exam personnel verify your identify, return your materials and accompany you back.
-Candidates are responsible to confirm that they collected their own Candidate Notebook and barcode labels.
+Candidates are responsible to confirm that they receive their own Candidate Notebook and barcode labels.

-You are under exam conditions in rest stations, on breaks and when using the washroom and may not communicate with other candidates.
-If you do, you are in breach of exam rules.
+You are under exam conditions in rest stations, on breaks and when using the washroom.
+During these times, you may not communicate with other candidates.
+Communicating with other candidates during these times is a breach of exam rules.

 At the End of the Examination – Sign Out and Sequestering